Semicrossed products of C*-algebras and their C*-envelopes: Introduction and preliminaries

 \section{Introduction and preliminaries}

-The purpose of this paper is to give a clear picture of how non-selfadjoint operator algebras arise by a dynamical system consisting of a $\ca$-algebra and a *-homomorphism, i.e. a semicrossed product.
+The purpose of this paper is to give a clear picture of how non-selfadjoint operator algebras arise by a dynamical system consisting of a $\ca$-algebra and a $*$-homomorphism, i.e. a semicrossed product.
 Our examination focusses on finding the $\ca$-envelope of the semicrossed products subject to \emph{a covariance relation}, for which we give a full answer in every possible case.
 We see the $\ca$-envelope as the appropriate candidate for a $\ca$-algebra that inherits some of the properties of the dynamical system has and we show how this is justified for commutative systems.
-For completeness we have included in section \ref{left} an application of the joint work \cite{KakKat11} with Elias Katsoulis.
-We prove some of the results of \cite{KakKat11} needed here, in an ad-hoc manner, avoiding using the language of $\ca$-correspondences, hence preserving self-containment of the paper.\\
+For completeness we have included in Section \ref{left} an application of the joint work \cite{KakKat11} with Elias Katsoulis.
+We prove some of the results of \cite{KakKat11} needed here, in an ad-hoc manner, avoiding using the language of $\ca$-correspondences, hence preserving self-containment of the paper.
+(The careful reader will notice though that the current paper and \cite{KakKat11} were conducted in parallel.)

 Given a dynamical system $(\C,\ga)$ there are various ways of considering universal $\ca$-algebras over collections of pairs $(\pi,V)$, so that $(H,\pi)$ is a representation of $\C$, $V$ an operator in $\B(H)$ and ``a covariance relation'' holds.
 Some of the forms the covariance relation may have are